Scorpion (publishing house)

-Scorpion (Скорпион) was a Russian publishing house which played an important role in the development of Russian Symbolism in the early 1900s.
+Scorpion (Скорпион) was a Russian publishing house which played an important role in the development of Russian symbolism in the early 1900s.

 History

-Scorpion was founded in 1899 by the philanthropist and translator Sergey A. Polyakov, poets Valery Bryusov and Jurgis Baltrušaitis.
+Scorpion was founded in 1899 by the philanthropist and translator Sergey A. Polyakov, and by the poets Valery Bryusov and Jurgis Baltrušaitis.
 Konstantin Balmont was said to have suggested its title.
-Scorpion's initial agenda was two-fold: to meet the already well-developed demand for the so-called 'decadent' brand of literature and to form its own readership, interested in the "new art" of Russian modernism.
+Scorpion's initial agenda was two-fold: to meet the already well-developed demand for the so-called "Decadent" brand of literature and to form its own readership, interested in the "new art" of Russian modernism.